learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 Now if you run this code in IRB, you will see the out**put** "Hello World!".
-But even if you didn't use `puts` on `local_variable`, for a brief second, as `my_ruby_method` the variable would excist in the method's local scope.
+But even if you didn't use `puts` on `local_variable`, for a brief second, as `my_ruby_method` the variable would exist in the method's local scope.

 ## Recognize Scopes Overlap